- Awesome Music: The theme song.

-Les Yay: In "When Push Comes to Shove," Nina uses her power to mentally force Rachel to make out with her.
+- Les Yay: In "When Push Comes to Shove," Nina (Laura Mennell) uses her power to mentally force Rachel (Azita Ghanizada) to make out with her.
 Although it seems to be less about this than overloading Rachel's senses to incapacitate her.

-Paranoia Fuel: So much of it!
-Next time you answer your phone, you could end up brainwashed into killing someone.
+- Paranoia Fuel: So much of it!
+In just the first episode: The next time you answer your phone, you could end up brainwashed into killing someone.
 A random stranger can convince you to do anything she wants with just a few words and a little eye contact.
 A seemingly harmless autistic person can actually be reading all of your texts and e-mails right now.

-Warehouse 13's characters include Steve, a Living Lie Detector; Pete, who has Spider-Sense; Leena, who has Aura Vision; and Claudia, a Gadgeteer Genius.
+- Warehouse 13's characters include Steve, a Living Lie Detector; Pete, who has Spider-Sense; Myka, who has Photographic Memory; Leena, who has Aura Vision; and Claudia, a Gadgeteer Genius.
 Which Warehouse 13 character crosses over?
 Dr. Vanessa, the completely ordinary side-character, whose sole appearance was only a cameo that only served to establish the shared universe.
 Especially odd in that Steve was introduced to Warehouse 13 the same day that Alphas premiered, practically foreshadowing a future crossover.